boozallen/ads-final/README.md

 [Link to the Digital Services Checklist] (https://github.com/booz-allen-agile-delivery/ads-final/wiki/U.S.-Digital-Services-Playbook-Evidence)

 The 18F five key principles are covered by following Digital Services Playbook.
-Our process applied by our Agile team demonstated each of these principles.
+Our process applied by our Agile team demonstrated each of these principles.

 ### Architecture/Tools